iamkirankumaryadav/Library/Machine Learning/Feature Engineering.md

 ### **Importance:**
 - By providing more informative features, models can learn faster and require less training data.
 - Make it easier to understand how the features are influencing the model's predictions.
-- FE can help you understand which features are most important for your model's predictions.
+- FE can help you understand which features are most important for the model's predictions.

 FE is an iterative process that requires careful consideration of the data, the ML algorithm, and the specific application.